Grand Rapids, Michigan: Entertainment and performing arts

 The Grand Rapids Barbershop Chapter Great Lakes Chorus is an all-male a cappella barbershop harmony chorus, including quartets.
 It is one of the oldest chapters in the Barbershop Harmony Society (formally known as the Society for the Preservation and Encouragement of Barber Shop Quartet Singing in America, or SPEBSQSA).
 The Grand Rapids chapter organized on November 1, 1939, for quartet singers; it is credited for holding the first society-sanctioned quartet contest in the "Michigan District" (now Pioneer District) in March 1941.
 In 1944 the Grand Rapids Chapter is credited with having the first International Quartet champions, "The Harmony Halls."
 In 1947 the Great Lakes Chorus (then called the Grand Rapids Chorus) was founded.
 In 1953 the first International Chorus Competition was held, and the Great Lakes Chorus took First Place, the first "International Convention Championship Chorus", under the direction of Robert Weaver.
 The chorus is still very active as a non-profit singing for community, competition, and contracted performances.

 Grand Rapids is home to many theaters and stages.
 The city's largest theater is Meijer Majestic Theatre (renamed from Civic Theatre in 2006 after renovations to the original theater building were funded by private donations led by Fred and Lena Meijer); DeVos Hall, and the convertible Van Andel Arena.
 Further east of downtown is the historic Wealthy Theatre.
 Studio 28, the first megaplex in the United States, is in Grand Rapids; it reopened in 1988 with a seating capacity of 6,000.
 The megaplex ceased operations on November 23, 2008.
 The Grand Rapids company also owns many theaters around West Michigan.
-The Acrisure Amphitheater, a planned outdoor venue with 12,000 seats, is expected to open in 2026.
+The Acrisure Amphitheater, an outdoor venue with 12,000 seats, opened to the public in May of 2026.

 Grand Rapids Ballet Company was founded in 1971 and is one of Michigan's few professional ballet companies.
 The ballet company is on Ellsworth Avenue in the Heartside neighborhood, where it moved in 2000.
 In 2007, it expanded its facility by adding the LEED-certified Peter Wege Theater.

 Opera Grand Rapids, founded in 1966, is the state's longest-running professional company.
 In February 2010, the opera moved into a new facility in the Fulton Heights neighborhood.

 Grand Rapids is also home to Art Prize, the largest art exposition in the U.S. Art Prize began in 2009 with the over 200,000 visitors and has since doubled the number of visitors it receives each year.
 Artprize receives many international visitors each year and is still growing with over 1,500 entries from 48 countries across 200+ venues in 2015.